m-moris/log4j2-azure-blob-appender/README.md

 The items to be set are as follows.
 It is necessary to specify Prefix1 / Prefix2 to output in the directory structure described later.

+If you use a storage key for authentication, you need the following three values.
 * Storage account
 * Storage account key
+* Container name

+If you use managed ID for authentication, you need the following one value.
+* BLOB URI including container name (e.g. `https://{your-storage-account-name}.blob.core.windows.net/logs`)

 * Prefix 1
 * Prefix 2